raphaelhetzel/local-campus-app/documentation/architecture.md

 LayoutInflater newInflator = inflater.cloneInContext(getContext());
 ```

+The components described above can also be found in the diagram shown in
+Figure 2.

 This extension system currently contains multiple security problems, which
 would need to be solved before running such an application in production.
 The
 extensions system loads java code that is directly executed in the process of